What is process mapping?

 Applying that logic to a business process, a process map shows you the full picture — such as start point and endpoint — and a workflow map breaks down everything that happens between those two points — such as who’s involved, when they’re involved, and the tasks that need to be finished — in order for the process to be completed.

-For a better understanding of workflow and process, let’s get back to the basics.
+For a better understanding of digital workflow and process, let’s get back to the basics.
 A workflow is a set of repeatable steps that produce a single outcome.
 A process is a broader group of activities that typically includes one or more workflows.

 Benefits of using business process mapping and workflow mapping together

 Simultaneously practicing both methods can improve existing processes by: